Detecting dependence structure: visualization and inference: Quantile dependence function

 The slope of this line equals $P(Y>y_v|X>x_u)-P(Y>y_v|X\leq x_u)$.
 Moreover, it holds that

 \end{proposition}

 Notice that $q(u,v)>0$ if and only if switching from the region $\{X\leq x_u\}$ to the region $\{X>x_u\}$ increases the probability of $\{Y>y_v\}$.
 The value of $q(u,v)$ reflects the intensity of this change.
+Figure \ref{I} summarises these findings.
 The standardisation of the slope, appearing in the above representation of $q(u,v)$, makes the empirical variant of $q(u,v)$ asymptotically $N(0,1)$ when $X$ and $Y$ are independent.

 In this paper, we would like to pay, among others, slightly more attention to one of the important properties of $q$ and its estimator which consists in preserving natural and popular order among copulas, namely {\it the concordance ordering}.
 The notion goes back to \cite{Yanagimoto}.
 For further extensions, throughout the discussion, and related references, see \cite{Cambanis}.
-For two copulas $C_1$ and $C_2$, $C_2$ is more concordant than $C_1$, in short $C_2 \succ C_1,$ means that large values of $X$ tend to associate larger values of $Y$ more frequently with $C_2$ than with $C_1$.
+For two copulas $C_1$ and $C_2$, $C_2$ is more concordant than $C_1$, in short $C_2 \succ C_1,$ means that large values of $X$ tend to be associated with larger values of $Y$ more frequently with $C_2$ than with $C_1$.
 Formally, $C_2 \succ C_1$ means that $C_2(u,v) \geq C_1(u,v)$ for all $(u,v) \in [0,1]^2$.
 From (\ref{1}) it follows that stronger concordance implies larger $q$ and vice versa.
 Many known families of copulas, indexed by a single parameter, are ordered in such a sense.
-For illustration, it can serve bivariate normal and some elliptically contoured families, Gumbel-Hougaard, and Clayton families.
+Bivariate normal and some elliptically contoured families, Gumbel-Hougaard, and Clayton families are prominent representatives.
 For more examples, see \cite{Nelsen}, pp. 136 - 137 and p.
-188. A particular case where $C$ is more concordant than $I$ is known under the label {\it positive quadrant dependence}, PQD in short.
+188. A particular case where $C$ is more concordant than $\mathcal{I}$ is known under the label {\it positive quadrant dependence}, PQD in short.
 By the above, $q(u,v) \geq 0$ for all pairs $(u,v)$ if and only if $X$ and $Y$ are PQD.
 Similar conclusions in $q$ concern negatively ordered families of copulas.
-Finally note that in Appendix A.6 we present a natural multivariate extension of $q$. \\ \\